 Note: Our program software is strictly made for Windows Operating Systems and will therefore only run on Windows-based computers.
 It will NOT work on Apple computers running Mac Operating Systems such as Macbook, Chromebook computers running Chrome Operating Systems such as Google Pixelbook or any device running Linux Operating Systems.

 Once enrolled in the robotics program, you are responsible for obeying and supporting an honor system that prohibits lying, cheating, or stealing in relation to the academic practices of George Brown College.
 The honor systems also required you to refrain from conduct that significantly impairs the welfare or the educational opportunities of others in the George Brown College community.
 You are expected to do your own work in all aspects of your program.

 To receive a tuition refund, a student must provide the Distance Education Support Services Center with a written Request to Withdraw letter no later than ten business days after receiving the module materials.
 There will be a $20 administration fee charged, per module, to process the refund.

 Allow 4 to 6 weeks for processing and mail delivery of tuition refund cheque.
-If you do not receive your tuition refund cheque within six weeks of submitting your Request to Withdraw letter please contact the Distance Education Support Services Center at toll-free (1-888-553-5333) (ref: ) .
+If you do not receive your tuition refund cheque within six weeks of submitting your Request to Withdraw letter please contact the Distance Education Support Services Center toll-free at 1-888-553-5333.